 A female employee receives an allowance paid by the Social Insurance Institution (ZUS).
-She is also entitled to additional maternity leave of up to 6 weeks when she has given birth to one child and up to 8 weeks when there have been two or more children at birth, as well as parental leave of 26 weeks, irrespective of the number of children born.
-A woman who has given birth to one child from a pregnancy is entitled to a maximum 25 weeks of leave.
+She is also entitled to parental leave of 32 or 34 weeks, depending on the number of children born, or ask for reduced working hours.
 The employee is protected from dismissal during the maternity leave (with some exceptions).